Vonng/pigsty/docs/PARAM.md

 name: `pg_localhost`, type: `path`, level: `C`

-postgres unix socket dir for localhost connection

-default values: `/var/run/postgresql`
+postgres unix socket dir for localhost connection, default values: `/var/run/postgresql`

 The Unix socket dir for PostgreSQL and Pgbouncer local connection, which is used by [`pg_exporter`](#pg_exporter) and patroni.